The 120-hour Bachelor of General Studies degree is composed of the following components:

-Keep in mind that you will be meeting at least 24 hours at the 300 level just in your area of concentration.
-You may choose to complete your 400 level coursework in your major area of study (Concentration area), in another area of enrichment (Enrichment Electives) or in your free Electives (Electives).
+Keep in mind that you will be completing 24 hours at the 300 or 400 level just in your area of concentration.
+You may choose to complete your 400 level coursework in your major area of study (Concentration area), in another area of enrichment (Enrichment Electives), or in your free Electives (Electives).
 You may also work any MINOR offered at UL into this degree.

-There are over 75 minors offered at UL.
+There are over 75 minors offered at UL Lafayette.
 You may incorporate the requirements of any minor offered on campus into your Bachelor of General Studies degree.
-Minors consist of at least 18 hours of study and are designated by the college that administers the minor.
+Minors consist of at least 18 hours of study and are designated by the College that administers the minor.
 We encourage you to begin thinking about your minor as soon as you enter the University.
 See the full list of minors offered at UL Lafayette.

 There are restrictions and/or residency requirements which apply.

-- UL Residency Requirements: You must complete the final 30 hours of your degree as a student enrolled in University College.
-See your Academic Advisor for further information.
+- UL Lafayette Residency Requirements: You must complete the final 30 hours of your degree as a student enrolled in the University of Louisiana at Lafayette.
+See your General Studies Academic Advisor for further information.

-- Junior College/Community Colleges: You can apply a maximum of 60 hours from a junior or community college towards a degree at UL.
+- Junior College/Community Colleges: You can apply a maximum of 60 hours from a junior or community college toward a degree at UL Lafayette.

 Note: Refer to the current Undergraduate University Catalog for individual college residency requirements, course restrictions, pre-requisites and co-requisites.
-You may apply coursework towards a Bachelor of General Studies that you have previously completed in another college (i.e., College of Education, College of Nursing); however, once you change your major from that college, accreditation restrictions may not allow you to continue taking coursework within those disciplines.
+You may apply coursework toward a Bachelor of General Studies that you have previously completed in another college (i.e., College of Education, College of Nursing); however, once you change your major from that college, you may be unable to continue taking coursework within those disciplines.